Application Note

 • and specifications for End-to-End Link (E2EL) up to 500 MHz / Cat.6A in Annex D (normative) "Requirements for End-to-End Link configurations".

-In parallel, the installation standards for industry as a basis for the cabling of automation solutions according to IEC 61918 (IEC SC65C) are also being adapted accordingly.
-To this end, work is being done on the addition of SPE to IEC 61918 Edition 4 AMD1.
-The publication is planned for 03/2022.
-To what extent this will then influence the automation profiles themselves remains to be seen.
-What is certain is that PI (with PROFINET according to IEC 61784-5-3) and ODVA (with EtherNet/IP™ according to IEC 61784-5-2) are actively involved in the further development and implementation of standards for SPE and are developing corresponding profile-specific standard documents.
-A similar approach will certainly be taken with Advance Physical Layer (APL), based on 10BASE-T1L, for the process industry, and a new profile will also be developed for this in IEC 61784-5-x.
+To what extent this will then also influence the automation profiles themselves remains to be seen.
+What is certain is that PI (with PROFINET according to IEC 61784-5-3) and ODVA (with EtherNet/IP™ according to IEC 61784-5-2) are actively involved in the further development and implementation of standards for SPE and are working on corresponding profile-specific standard documents.
+A similar approach will certainly be taken with Advance Physical Layer (APL), based on 10BASE-T1L, for the process industry and a new profile will also be developed for this in IEC 61784-5-x.
+In conjunction with the component standards for connectors and cables, all users of SPE receive clear guidelines for the construction and testing of corresponding transmission links.
+For 1 Gbit/s SPE, these cablings are initially limited to a range of 40 metres.
+For the 10 MBit/s variant, ranges of 1,000 m and beyond are realised.

 INTERNATIONAL COORDINATION FOR A UNIFORM STANDARD